eggheads/eggdrop/doc/sphinx_source/tutorials/tlssetup.rst

 Additional Information
 ----------------------
-For additional information and a more thorough explanation of Eggdrop's TLS implementation, please read the `TLS docs <https://docs.eggheads.org/using/tls.html>`_.
+For additional information and a more thorough explanation of Eggdrop's TLS implementation, please read the :ref:`tls` docs.